 Culture-expanded BM-MSCs were seeded evenly onto the HDCB scaffold.
 DHCB/BM-MSCs were cultured in T flasks (Thermo Scientific Nunc A/S, Denmark) filled with 5mL DMEM containing 10% FBS and antibiotics.
 The grafts were placed in a vacuum desiccator and treated at a pressure of 100 Torr for 100 seconds, after which they were incubated at 37℃, 5% CO2 for 2 weeks.
 The medium was replaced every 3 days.[2,19-21]

 Following sacrifice, both reconstructed radiuses were harvested and completely cleared from the soft tissues.
-The status of callus growth, degradation, bone healing, and new bone formation at the bone graft in the radius were observed.
+The status of callus growth, degradation, bone healing, and NB formation at the bone graft in the radius were observed.

 Radius bone specimens in each group were X-rayed for evaluation of bone formation and remodeling (Titan 2000, COMED Medical Systems CO.
 Ltd., Korea).
-Assessment of new bone formation and remodeling was based on the modified Lane and Sandhu radiological scoring system.
+Assessment of NB formation and remodeling was based on the modified Lane and Sandhu radiological scoring system.
 Three experts blindly assessed radiological scores, which were the sum of the scores of bone formation and remodeling.
-The score for new bone formation was assigned as 0 (no new bone formation), 1 (< 25% new bone formation), 2 (25-50% new bone formation), 3 (50-75% new bone formation), or 4 (> 75% new bone formation).
+The score for NB formation was assigned as 0 (no NB formation), 1 (< 25% NB formation), 2 (25-50% NB formation), 3 (50-75% NB formation), or 4 (> 75% NB formation).
 The score assigned to the assessment of union was 0 (nonunion), 1 (possible union), or 2 (radiographic union).
 The proximal and distal unions of the bone graft were separately evaluated.
 The remodeling score assigned was 0 (no evidence of remodeling), 2 (intramedullary remodeling), or 4 (cortical remodeling).
 The maximum number of points, which could be achieved, was 10 for each reconstructed bone.

 The specimens of the radius of each group were loaded onto a multifunctional mechanical tester (Instron 5582 Universal Tester, USA) for performance of a uniaxial compression test.
 The specimen was placed between compression plates.
 Force was applied to the specimens at a constant speed of 1 mm/min until fracture occurred.
 Compressive stress and strain were calculated and plotted.
 Stress value at the point of yield (load-to-failure) was determined.

 The data were presented as mean and standard deviation.
-The Student's test was performed to compare the difference between the mean values of 2 groups using Statistical Product and Service Solutions (SPSS) version 15.0 (SPSS Inc. USA).
+The Student's t-test was performed to compare the difference between the mean values of 2 groups using Statistical Product and Service Solutions (SPSS) version 15.0 (SPSS Inc. USA).
 Differences at a level of P value of less than 0.05 were considered to be statistically significant.